MicrosoftDocs/win32/desktop-src/WMP/axwmplib-axwindowsmediaplayer-currentplaylistitemavailable.md

 ---
 title: CurrentPlaylistItemAvailable Event of the AxWindowsMediaPlayer Object
-description: The CurrentPlaylistItemAvailable event occurs when the current playlist becomes available. ms.assetid: '101807c9-b00f-4351-a9a3-5413a52496f4'
+description: The CurrentPlaylistItemAvailable event occurs when the current playlist becomes available. ms.assetid: 101807c9-b00f-4351-a9a3-5413a52496f4
+keywords:
-keywords: ["CurrentPlaylistItemAvailable Event of the AxWindowsMediaPlayer Object Windows Media Player"]
+- CurrentPlaylistItemAvailable Event of the AxWindowsMediaPlayer Object Windows Media Player
 topic_type:
 - apiref
 api_name: